Ouroboros-analytics/JavascriptRecap/README.md

 <strong>null</strong> and <strong>undefined</strong> are empty values and the difference can be ignored.

 ### `Automatic Conversion`
-Javascript tries to please everyone.
+JavaScript tries to please everyone.
 There's a cost to that "openness".
 ```javascript
 12 * null // multiplication
 0 // output